maomaoguan/hsbcAntifraud/README.md

 * A data, which simulates and mocks data which will be used for feature computation
 * support for antifraud detecting & message processing, which process messages/payloads and gives fraud alert & logs

+## assumptions
+certain assumptions are taken as below to simply situation or give a default solution giving this examination purpose

+* assume that rule and scenario are single to single relationship
+* assume single rule enough to detect fraud, otherwise it will involve flow engine which is out of the scope of this exam
+* assume data which used in feature/variable computing can be mocked, otherwise db or other storage will be involved
+* assume that minimal configurations to rules/features are involved, otherwise system need to be separated into two sub-sytems, 1 console for configuration and 2 running engine for execution
+* assume that feature computing can be simplified
+* assume that fraud notifications/alerts can be simplified through log
+* assume that traffic can be sent through either local env or a node

 ## arch & docs
 * logical arch regarding  ![image](hsbcAntifraudLogicArch.jpg)